 You’ll often hear the term: garbage in, garbage out.
 This is what everyone wants to avoid, especially in a migration which is ripe with opportunity to start fresh.
 We’ve just outlined how difficult that is.
 But what if a brand was able to reduce costs and lower the risk of data quality issues to ensure a smoother migration?
 Would a 40% reduction in cost and an 85% reduction in data quality issues allow you to make the right business decision for your organization?
 What if this solution could throw in a 95% reduction in the time between a data issue and the fix in production?
 Would you make a different decision for your organization?

-At Data Sentinel, we don’t necessarily care what decision you make, but we want you to do what is right for your organization without staring at a wall of consulting costs and the inevitable overruns in the future.
+At Sentinel Insights, we don’t necessarily care what decision you make, but we want you to do what is right for your organization without staring at a wall of consulting costs and the inevitable overruns in the future.

 If (read: when) data anomalies are introduced after your migration goes live, you will want an analysis of real-time data for 100% of traffic with the appropriate metadata accessible for review: what operating system is impacted, the distribution by browser, etc. This analysis will allow you to identify issues with the migration and remediate them quickly.